-It’s particularly good on recent iPads, for which it blurs the lines between mobile and macOS, but it has some fantastic features for iPhones too.
-Just watch the battery life - it’s a bit of a hog.
+It’s particularly good on iPad, for which it blurs the lines between mobile and macOS, but it has some fantastic features for iPhone too.

 1. Customize the Control Center